 For example, the “App Management” category contains the “600 API calls/minute” function pack.
 Purchasing that function pack increases the API calls/minute by 600.
 Click the blue button showing function pack’s price.
 A popup will open where you can select a quantity and finalize the purchase:

 To see where the app’s usage is against the limits is very easy.
 You can do that on the Manage > Billing screen in Backendless Console.
 The interface shows what plan the application is on:

 If the app is on the Cloud9 or the Cloud99 plan, there may be additional purchases of Function Packs and the monthly total will be higher than the list price:

 To see and understand all the charges, click the “explain charges” link.
 The popup that opens will show charges itemized:

 To switch to a plan, click the Select button in the column for the plan.
 A popup will open, it will show the app’s current usage of the resources, new plan limits and an explanation of any additional purchases which would need to be made.
 To finalize plan selection, click the Switch to this plan button:

-I hope this answers any questions you might have about the inner workings of Backendless Plans.
+We hope this answers any questions you might have about the inner workings of Backendless Plans.
 If you still need to get a clarification, please contact our sales at email@example.com.